corcoted/corcoted.github.io/_drafts/2022-06-01-HomogeneousOptics-2.md

 For the ray transfer matrices, both the row space and column space of the matrix must be transformed.
 If we rotate and then translate, the new matrix is \\( M' = TRMR^{-1}T^{-1} \\).

 One way to understand why we need two copies of the transformation matrices is this &ndash;
-our ABCD matrices for surfaces assume the surface is located at the origin.
+our ABCD matrices for optical elements assume the element is located at the origin.
 If we want to place that surface anywhere else, we have to move our coordinates such that the desired optical element location is at the origin, install our element, then restore the original coordinates.

 ## Why this matters